larry94555/spinozacoin/README.md

 * **Phase 5**:  Application Ecosystem:  An ecoystem/infrastructure for providing web3 services and applications to consumers that run on the ecosystem
     * **Goal 1**: An system for hosting self-run services and infrastructures such as Web Apps, Exchanges, Funds, Orchestrations, etc.
     * **Goal 2**: A tutorial/starter system for building apps, exchanges, funds, orchestrations, and other self-run services and infrastructures
-* **Phsae 6**:  Sample Applications:  At this point, I will start writing applications and services that can serve as samples of what cna be done using the ecosystem
+* **Phase 6**:  Sample Applications:  At this point, I will start writing applications and services that can serve as samples of what cna be done using the ecosystem
     * **Goal 1**: Write a reference application that runs on the application ecosystem
     * **Goal 2**: Proivde an incentive system for an application lifecycle on this ecosystem which would include funding (ICO), prototyping (demo), team collaboration (development), release (app store), app support infrastructure (storage, tokenization, etc.)